arvidn/libtorrent/trunk/docs/manual.rst

 session_ can be opened for listening.
 The ``endpoint`` member is the interface and port that failed, ``error`` is the error code describing the failure.

+libtorrent may sometimes try to listen on port 0, if all other ports failed.
+Port 0 asks the operating system to pick a port that's free).
+If that fails you may see a listen_failed_alert_ with port 0 even if you didn't ask to listen on it.

 ::